INTO-CPS-Association/example_digital-twin_incubator/software/README.md

 └───tests -- Tests that exercise the code above.
 ```

-# Running the Code
+# Running the Tests

 1. Open terminal in this folder.
 2. Optional: create a virtual environment: `python -m venv venv`
-3. Optional: activate the virtual environment:
-   1. Windows:`.\venv\Scripts\activate`  (there are multiple possible activate scripts.
-Pick the one for you command line interface.)
+3. Optional: activate the virtual environment (there are multiple possible activate scripts.
+Pick the one for you command line interface.):
+   1. Windows Powershell:`.\venv\Scripts\Activate.ps1`
-   2. Linux: `source venv/bin/activate`
+   2. Linux/Mac: `source venv/bin/activate`
+4. Install dependencies (incomplete list):
+   1. `pip install OOModellingPython`
 5. Use Unittest to run the tests.
-   1. Example: `python -m unittest tests.first_principles_model.MyTestCase.test_plot_experiments`
+   1. Example: `python -m unittest discover tests -p '*.py'`
-5. Install dependencies (incomplete list):
-   1. `pip install OOModellingPython`

 # Creating Tests